-Greece travel is romantic, intoxicating and relaxing.
+Greece travel is romantic, intoxicating, and relaxing.
 From the whitewashed buildings of Oia in Santorini to the mosaicked labyrinth of Chios — Greece has a surprise at every turn.
-Delicious food, great restaurants, white sand beaches, turquoise Mediterranean waters and sunsets that can make your jaw drop, Greece is a destination rivaled by few others for pure romance.
-After spending around 3 months travelling the country, there is still much left for us to explore in Greece.
+With delicious food, great restaurants, white sand beaches, turquoise Mediterranean waters, and sunsets that can make your jaw drop, Greece is a destination rivaled by few others for pure romance.
+After spending around 3 months traveling the country, there is still much left for us to explore in Greece.

 There may just be too many places to visit in Greece.
 We have travelled this amazing country for nearly 3 months and we feel like we’ve barely scratched the surface.
 Trying to visit all of Greece would take a lifetime, but knowing the best places to see will help you plan your trip.
 Here are a few of our top highlights in Greece — and don’t miss our post on the best places to visit.

 All of what makes Greece fantastic seems to culminate in the nation’s capital (aside from the quiet beaches).
 Athens is a buzzing, modern metropolitan city juxtaposed by ancient ruins, stunning cathedrals and hidden ancient treasures.
 Give yourself a few nights to explore Athens as we did when we visited.